In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 - Improve customer service

-We’ll cover more of the benefits associated with each particular automation trend below.
+We’ll cover more of the benefits associated with each particular warehouse automation trend below.

-Warehouse management systems (WMS) are software applications designed to help with day-to-day warehouse operations.
+Warehouse management systems (WMS) are software applications to help with day-to-day warehouse operations.

-These systems allow you to control, monitor, and optimize the key functions of your warehouse.
+These systems allow you to control, monitor, and optimize the key functions of your automated warehouse.

 That includes:

-The main purpose of these systems is to ensure that warehouse materials move in the most cost-effective and efficient way from the time they enter the warehouse until they leave.
+The main purpose of these systems is to ensure that warehouse materials move most cost-effectively and efficiently from the time they enter the warehouse until they leave.

 Some of the benefits of using warehouse management systems include:

 - Improved inventory management.
 Warehouse management systems can track inventory in real-time.
-This helps avoid backorders and other supply issues
+This helps avoid backorders and other supply chain issues.

-The follow vendors sell warehouse management systems, either as comprehensive modules or standalone products:
+The following vendors sell warehouse management systems, either as comprehensive modules or standalone products:

-Collaborative robots - or “cobots” for short - are robots designed to work side-by-side with human workers.
+Collaborative robots – or “cobots” for short – are designed to work side-by-side with human workers.

 The purpose of using cobots is to reduce errors, increase operating speeds and efficiency, and free up time for other tasks.